What we do

 Equity

-We make sure that the Children and Youth Fund serves young people with the highest needs.
+The Children and Youth Fund focuses on young people with the greatest needs.

-• Discuss and learn about equity concepts through our internal equity committee
+- Helping staff learn and talk about equity through our internal equity committee

 Land acknowledgement